How to Embrace a Spiritual Awakening

 On my very near-term reading list based on rave reviews from my friends and community.
 The full list is gigantic and unreasonable to list in a blog post.
 With that in mind, please feel free to send me any other recommendations! 🙂

 We’re spiritual beings having a human experience

 Remember that spiritual awakening is inevitable, and often painful.
 In addition to the resources above, it’s also really self-compassionate to explore supportive activities.
 That might look like meditation, art, journaling, spending time in nature and listening to music.
 Basically all the stuff you know you should do but don’t give yourself permission to do.
 You’ll feel a natural pull towards these things as your spiritual awakening unfolds, so try not to resist it.
 Be kind and compassionate with yourself.
 Just as you find yourself being being more kind and compassionate with others as you see them with new eyes.

 Know that it can feel confusing and maybe alienating to have a spiritual awakening.
 Relationships may dissolve while new ones form, you might not recognize your material life and your old desires.
 Mindset coaching is the most hands-on approach to guiding you through these new experiences.
 I’m here to support you as you navigate uncharted waters!
-You can learn more about mindset coaching and apply here.

 As seen in: